Health experts say Johnson & Johnson vaccine production rate is low

-HOUSTON, Texas (KTRK) -- The Johnson & Johnson COVID-19 vaccine is anticipated to begin its rollout process after the FDA approved its Emergency Use Authorization.
+HOUSTON, Texas (KTRK) -- The Johnson & Johnson COVID-19 vaccine began the rollout process Monday morning after the FDA approved its Emergency Use Authorization.

 The Center for Disease Control gave the developer, Janssen Pharmaceutical, the final greenlight Sunday afternoon.
 Texas is expecting to get its first 200,000 doses of the vaccine this week.